Bad news for Black Friday: Retailers cast doubt on holiday shopping with cautious guidance

 For some retailers, even good news wasn't cheery enough.

-Dick's Sporting Goods raised its forecast on Tuesday after posting strong top and bottom line beats and said it now expects full-year earnings per share of between $11.45 and $12.05, compared with the $11.27 to $12.39 range that analysts had projected, according to LSEG.
+Dick's Sporting Goods raised its forecast Tuesday after posting strong top- and bottom-line beats and said it now expects full-year earnings per share of between $11.45 and $12.05, compared with the $11.27 to $12.39 range that analysts had projected, according to LSEG.

 But compared to its strong third-quarter results, the outlook came off as tempered.